 "Right from Chapter 1, Kucharski grabs the reader’s attention...
 I highly recommend this book" —MAA Reviews

-My work on the science of gambling has been covered by several media outlets, including interviews with BBC Radio 4, ITV This Morning, Metro, Scientific American, The Times and The Washington Post.
+My work on the science of gambling has been covered by several media outlets, including interviews with BBC Radio 4, The Economist, ESPN, ITV This Morning, Metro, Scientific American, The Times and The Washington Post.

 Three basic mistakes people make at casinos, according to a math experthttps://t.co/6DGP5X2DbW— Washington Post (@washingtonpost) July 17, 2016